abdullahsaif/daily-activity/README.md

 Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17
 Updated from web - Octobor 18 Updated from web - Octobor 18 Updated from web - Octobor 18 Updated from web - Octobor 18 Updated from web - Octobor 18 Updated from web - Octobor 18
 Updated from web - Octobor 19 Updated from web - Octobor 19 Updated from web - Octobor 19 Updated from web - Octobor 19 Updated from web - Octobor 19 Updated from web - Octobor 19
-Updated from web - Octobor 20 Updated from web - Octobor 20 Updated from web - Octobor 20 Updated from web - Octobor 20 Updated from web - Octobor 19
+Updated from web - Octobor 20 Updated from web - Octobor 20 Updated from web - Octobor 20 Updated from web - Octobor 20 Updated from web - Octobor 20 Updated from web - Octobor 20